Accelerynt-Security/AS-Teams-Integration/README.md

 In the **Instance Details** section:

-* **Playbook Name**: This can be left as “AS-Teams-Integration” or you may change it.
+* **Playbook Name**: This can be left as “AS-Teams-Integration”, or you may change it.

 Towards the bottom, click on “**Review + create**”.